abhaynayar/obsidian/notes/android.md

 $ frida -U -f com.app.mobile -l frida-android-repinning.js --no-pause
 ```

-Busybox: it gives you a lot of linux tools that are not a part of android.
+Busybox: it gives you a lot of linux tools that are not a part of Android.
 It doesn't require rooting your phone.
 For example using text editors.

 ```